 An alarm zone that protects the area(s) most frequently used to enter your property.
 For home security these zones usually protect garage doors, front doors, and/or back doors.
 For business security these zones usually protect the front door and back doors.
 A keypad is usually found in an entry/exit zone along with the alarm device protecting that zone.
 These zones are also typically programmed with an entry/exit delay.

 Refers to a range of alarm devices that monitor environmental changes.
-Smoke detectors, heat detectors
+Smoke detectors

 , carbon monoxide detectors